spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/installation.md

 weight: 2
 ---

 [Media Library Pro](medialibrary.pro) is a paid add-on package for Laravel Media Library.
+In order to use it, you must have the base version of media library installed in your project.
+Here are [the installation instructions for the base version](/docs/laravel-medialibrary/v9/installation-setup).

+## Installing the base package

+## Getting a license

 You must buy a license on [the Media Library Pro product page](https://spatie.be/products/media-library-pro) at spatie.be

 Single application licenses maybe installed in a single Laravel app.
 In case you bought the unlimited application license, there are no restrictions.
 A license comes with one year of upgrades.
 If a license expires, you are still allowed to use Media Library Pro, but you won't get any updates anymore.

+## Requiring Media Library Pro

 After you've purchased a license, add the `satis.spatie.be` repository in your `composer.json`.